Daniel Nava

-Daniel James Nava (born February 22, 1983) is an American former professional baseball left fielder.
+Daniel James Nava (born February 22, 1983) is an American former professional baseball outfielder.
 He played in Major League Baseball (MLB) for the Boston Red Sox, Tampa Bay Rays, Los Angeles Angels, Kansas City Royals, and Philadelphia Phillies.
 Nava is only the fourth player in MLB history to hit a grand slam in his first major league at bat and the second to do it on the first pitch.